lambdatoast/lambdatoast.github.com/_drafts/values-types-functors.md

 1. The canonical forms of the values of a type.
 2. How to manipulate values of a type for computing more values.

-In relation to the first point: there are certain **fundamental data structures** – such as lists, maps, tuples, and trees, to name a few – that are commonly used for structuring values, according to our needs.
+With regards to point 1: There are certain **fundamental data structures** – such as lists, maps, tuples, and trees, to name a few – that are commonly used for structuring values, according to our needs.

-If we have a problem, and our current information is represented as some value `x` – which might be a compound value – the availability and cost of the solutions to our problem will depend will be affected by how `x` is represented.
+When we have a problem that needs solving, and our current information is represented as some value `x` – which might be a compound value – the availability and cost of the solutions to our problem will be directly affected by how `x` is represented.

-We will expand on the second point when we get to functions and computations, which will eventually become the focus of this post.
+We will expand on point 2 when we get to functions and computations, which will eventually become the focus of this post.